fzld/football-nuxt/README.md

 # generate static project
 $ npm run generate
 ```

+# About the API
+I'm using free version of the football-data.org API

+You can check competitions availability [here](https://www.football-data.org/coverage)

 For detailed explanation on how things work, check out [Nuxt.js docs](https://nuxtjs.org)